lucasabot/bloc-de-notas/README.md

 ## Project documentation

-All project features documentation are detailed on it's [wiki](https://github.com/widergy/react-app-bootstrap/wiki)
+All project's features, and how to use them, are detailed on it's [wiki](https://github.com/widergy/react-app-bootstrap/wiki)

 ## License